Rocketman-Tech/App-Setup-Helper/README.md

 # App-Setup-Helper
-Monitors for user config of specified app during onboarding.
+This workflow monitors whether the user has enabled Camera, Microphone, and Screen Recording for specified apps, and guides the user through the process of enabling them.

-For more information about implementing this workflow, visit https://www.rocketman.tech/post/you-down-with-tcc
+For more information about implementing this workflow, along with follow up resources, visit https://www.rocketman.tech/post/you-down-with-tcc